tatumamckinnis/DNA/README.md

 The `toString` method returns the `String` representation of the entire DNA strand.
 Conceptually this is a concatenation of the `String` stored in each node.

 This method should use a standard `while` loop to visit each node in the internal linked list.
 The method creates and updates a single `StringBuilder` object by appending each `node.info` field to a `StringBuilder` object that's initially empty.
 The final return from `LinkStrand.toString` will simply be returning the result of calling `.toString()` on the `StringBuilder` object.
-See the `DNABenchmark.dnaFromScanner` implementation for guidance on the `StringBuilder` strand class.

 For more guidance on `StringBuilder`, see the [Java Documentation here](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/StringBuilder.html).